tyage/slack-patron/README.md

 $ bundle exec rackup
 ```

-## Development
+### Development

-If you are developer, you can build js, css as below.
+If you are a developer, you watch js, css as below.

-### Watch js and css src

 ```
 $ ./node_modules/.bin/gulp watch